Inviscid Water-Waves and interface modeling: Comparison with regularization strategies

 The filtering corresponds to a product in Fourier space of both $z_S$ and $\gamma_S$ with a filter function.
 We used here the filter function introduced in \cite{Baker11} (see eq.
 (2.14) in this reference)

-Two parameters are introduced in the above. $\xi_0$ locates the centre of the transition zone (usually some fraction of $\pi$) and $d$ controls the width of the transition zone.
+Two parameters are introduced in the above. $\xi_0$ locates the center of the transition zone (usually some fraction of $\pi$) and $d$ controls the width of the transition zone.
 Following \cite{Baker11}, we used $\xi_0=\pi/4$ and $d=\pi/40$.

-The Fourier filtered method (referred to as `F-vortex' in the text) yields a increased stability and thus longer integration.
-Remarkably the final time of integration for the F-vortex method is independent of $N$ (see table~\ref{table final times} and the method does converge see Fig.~\ref{error_FFT_nooec}(a).
-Despite the simulation has been extended in time far beyond the unfiltered vortex method, the solution does converge (to first order) to that of the dipole method, see Fig.~\ref{error_FFT_nooec}(b).
+The Fourier filtered method (referred to as `F-vortex' in the text) yields an increased stability and thus longer integration.
+Remarkably the final time of integration for the F-vortex method is independent of $N$ (see Table~\ref{table final times}) and the method does converge see Fig.~\ref{error_FFT_nooec}(a).
+Although the simulation has been extended in time far beyond the unfiltered vortex method, the solution does converge (to first order) to that of the dipole method, see Fig.~\ref{error_FFT_nooec}(b).
 The final integration time however remains shorter than for the dipole method (let alone the OEC-dipole method).

 The use of $\xi_0=\pi/4$ in the above tests (guided by \cite{Baker11}) yields an `effective' resolution of approximately $N/4 \, , $ (though with a larger stability than the pure vortex method with $N/4$).
 Increasing the cut-off frequency, say to $\xi_0=\pi/2$ instead of $\xi_0=\pi/4$ yields a less stable scheme.
 The observed time for instability with $\xi_0=\pi/2$ was $t=2.64$ for $N=512$ and $t=2.24$ for $N=1024 \, .$